 Possibly because of an unfortunate chapter break, "Most modern writers see a major break at 4:1, but this separates the charge that Timothy preach (4:1-2) from the ultimate reason he is to do so (3:16-17)."91 Timothy would not have missed the connection.
 Having been told the source and purpose of all Scripture, he is then told to "preach this inspired and profitable Word in order that other men might become complete and equipped.
 Because the Word is profitable, it is 'preachable.'
 What should Timothy do in the difficult times in which he is ministering?
-He must preach the profitable Word.
+He must preach the profitable Word!"92 Timothy's task and authority come from God through His Word.

 Additionally, there is an even more direct correspondence between what the Word does and what Timothy is asked to do.
 Mounce highlights the parallel, stating, "The four main imperatives (Preach!
 Confront!
 Rebuke!
-Exhort!) loosely parallel the four prepositional phrases in 3:16 [teaching, reproof, correcting, training in righteousness], especially if "exhort" is encouragement to live out the gospel (i.e., "righteousness")."93 More than a loose parallel, two cognates are repeated in both passages: διδασκαλίαν (3:16) and διδαχ $\tilde{\eta}$ (4:2); and έλεγμον (3:16) and ἕλεγξον (4:2).
+Exhort!) loosely parallel the four prepositional phrases in 3:16 [teaching, reproof, correcting, training in righteousness], especially if "exhort" is encouragement to live out the gospel (i.e., "righteousness")."
+More than a loose parallel, two cognates are repeated in both passages: διδασκαλίαν (3:16) and διδαχῆ (4:2); and ἐλεγμόν (3:16) and ἔλεγξον (4:2).
 Timothy would instantly see his charge is to proclaim and ask people to live in light of the inspired and profitable Word.

-92 Arp, "Priority of Preaching," 53-54.
+Arp, "Priority of Preaching," 53-54.